Circle Sewn with Fate / Unlock Thy Hidden Gate: Development

 In May 2021, Jac Schaeffer, the head writer of WandaVision, signed a three-year overall television deal with Marvel Studios and 20th Television to create new projects for their Disney+ lineup.
 In pitches for several different projects focused on various characters, Schaeffer consistently suggested including WandaVision character Agatha Harkness, a powerful witch from Marvel Comics, as part of those series.
 This led to her and Marvel Studios president Kevin Feige pursuing a series centered on that character instead.
 By October 2021, a "dark comedy" spin-off from WandaVision centered on Kathryn Hahn as Agatha was in early development for Disney+ from Marvel Studios, with Schaeffer returning as head writer and executive producer.

 During a Disney+ Day event in November 2021, the series was officially announced, with Schaeffer revealed to be directing episodes of the series a year later.
 By October 2023, Marvel Studios was changing its approach to television, hiring more traditional showrunners instead of head writers.
 Schaeffer was being credited as the series' showrunner by July 2024.
 Marvel Studios' Feige, Louis D'Esposito, Winderbaum and Mary Livanos served as executive producers.
 Released under Marvel Studios' Marvel Television label, Agatha All Along was later announced to be second in a trilogy of series that includes WandaVision and VisionQuest (2026).

 Writing

 The concept of forming a coven stemmed from the writers' desire to place Agatha Harkness in her "worst-nightmare" scenario—engaging in a sense of community.
 Episode writer Laura Donney likened her experience writing the episode to crafting "the real pilot", emphasizing its role in establishing character groundwork and story setup.
 She noted the challenges of presenting exposition engagingly while offering nuanced glimpses into the ensemble characters.
 Schaeffer explained that to conceptualize the characters in Agatha Harkness' coven, the writers aimed to represent diverse areas of witchcraft expertise to expand the Marvel Cinematic Universe (MCU)'s witch lore.
 They also included women of varying ages to align with the overarching theme of Maiden, Mother, Crone.
+Schaeffer wanted to include a cameo appearance of Patty Guggenheim's Maddisyn King of She-Hulk: Attorney at Law (2022) as a joke to Lilia Calderu's comment about witch stereotypes like those who talk to goats, thus considering Maddisyn to join Agatha's coven to walk into the Witches' Road, but ultimately realized she would have "shoe-horn" King into the journey so she let the idea go.